Your browser is unsupported

 International student fee: There is a fee of $130.00 per semester (Fall and Spring) and $65.00 per summer session for all international students attending UIC in valid non-immigrant status such as F-1, J-1, H-4, and J-2 The fee will allow the Office of International Services to continue to provide essential services, upgrade technologies used for student advising, increase programming options, and host cultural events to increase and expand upon the UIC Experience.

 Official undergraduate college transcripts are required for all undergraduate colleges attended.
 The copy/unofficial transcripts can be uploaded to Pass in the meantime for selection.
-The official transcript only needed once they matched and accepted to the program.
+The official transcript is only needed once the applicants are matched and accepted to the program.

 Official dental school transcripts are required for all dental schools attended.
 The copy/unofficial transcripts can be uploaded to Pass in the meantime for selection.
 The official transcript only needed once they matched and accepted to the program.

 We require ONE of the following tests: INDBE, GRE, ADAT, or DAT official scores.
 Applicants may upload the unofficial test scores to PASS for application purpose.
-After the match results come out, the applicants who match with our program will be required to provide the official test scores to the University’s central admissions office https://applygrad.uic.edu/portal/programs.
+After the match results come out, the applicants who match with our program will be required to provide the official test scores to the university’s central admissions office.If the applicant has not taken the DAT, ADAT, MCAT or National Dental Board Examinations (NBDE or INBDE), the GRE General test is required.Institution code to use when ordering your GRE score report is 1851.
+No departmental code is required.

 Note: As stated above, foreign-trained applicants unable to submit NDBE Part I/INBDE exam results are REQUIRED to take one of the three standardized tests ADAT, DAT, or GRE.